-- Students who have earned a Florida Child Care Professional Credential (FCCPC), formerly known as the CDA-Equivalent or who have earned a CDA, awarded by the National Council within the past three years, awarded by The Florida Department of Children and Families, and are enrolled in the Early Childhood Education Associate's Degree, Early Childhood Education Diploma, Early Childhood Education Certificate, or Business Management - Child Development Specialization Associate's Degree may request a waiver from Foundations of Child Development; Early Childhood Education Curriculum and Instruction; and Health, Safety and Nutrition.

-The student's credential will be reviewed, and if the criteria are met, Rasmussen College will waive the course requirements and the grades will be posted on the student transcript as a Course Waiver (CW).
+- Students who have earned a CDA Credential within the past three years, awarded by the National Council of Professional Recognition, and are enrolled in the Early Childhood Education Associate's degree, Early Childhood Education Certificate, Early Childhood Education Diploma, or Business Management Child Development Specialization Associate's degree may request a waiver from Foundations of Child Development; Early Childhood Education Curriculum and Instruction; and Health, Safety and Nutrition. - The student's credential will be reviewed, and if the criteria are met, Rasmussen College will waive the course requirements and the grades will be posted on the student transcript as a Course Waiver (CW).